Bhashit/bhashit.github.io/_posts/2015-05-14-no-retirement.markdown

 people are overworked, I think they dream of running away from it all, permanently.
 I think most of them underestimate how much their work contributes to their overall happiness.
-Even if it's a crappy job, I know people who do it well enough and find ways to make it worthwhile.
-Hell, I would even say that I have been through that myself.
+Even if it's a crappy job, I know people who do it well enough and find ways out of it or make it worthwhile.
+And as the legendary geek Amar Bose [said][amar-bose], job is what you make it[^1].
 I tend to enjoy my free time more if I have been productive.
 And by productive, I just don't mean earning money.
 It could be learning math, learning to invest, or even writing a blog post.

 I know how important money is.
-I grew up on Ayn Rand[^1] for fuck's sake and some ideas have stuck.
+I grew up on Ayn Rand[^2] for fuck's sake and some ideas have stuck.
 I spent 3 whole weeks to learn investing; By going through 3 books, a lot of statistics and a microeconomics course.
 Doing something that pays your bills is